 Step 4) The Exchange Coordinator at your home university will nominate students by forwarding their names and credentials to the FSU Program Director, Exchanges and Intercultural Programs.

-Step 5) Once FSU accepts a nomination, the admission process will begin and participating students will be given the information needed to be admitted to FSU as an exchange student.
+Step 5) After FSU accepts a nomination, students will be given the information needed to apply to FSU as an exchange student.

 General Requirements for Incoming International Exchange Students